-Alarm owners must purchase an alarm permit for $55 before they install or use an alarm system.
-The information provided on the permit helps officers respond properly to your alarm.
-The permit fee helps pay the costs associated with the Alarm Reduction Program, established to help reduce false alarms within the city.
+Alarm owners must purchase an alarm permit for $56 before installing or using an alarm system.
+The information on the permit helps officers respond to your alarm.
+And the permit fee helps pay the costs associated with the Alarm Reduction Program, to help reduce false alarms within the city.

-- Businesses must renew their permits on an annual basis.
+- Businesses must renew alarm permits on an annual basis.

-- Homeowners must renew their permits every three years.
+- Homeowners must renew alarm permits every three years.

-- Renewal fee for permits that expire on December 31 is $25.
+- Renewal fee for alarm permits that expire on December 31 is $25.

 Renewal notices are mailed to alarm owners in November, preceding the December 31 of the year the permit expires.
 The renewal cost is due by December 31.